 When I want a warm shower and more comfort I like to stay in Mount Somers.
 There is an affordable full service camping ground and some decent motel available.

-The larger town of Methven is a bit of a trout and salmon fishing hub.
-So can also work as a base for exploring the canterbury foothills.
+The larger town of Methven, about an hours drive away is a bit of a trout and salmon fishing hub.
+So can also work as a base for exploring the Canterbury foothills.
 There is also a quality small fly fishing shop located there.

 Lake Moeraki might just be the most productive New Zealand lake I have ever fished.
 One warm spring morning, I was lazily drifting across the shallower western end of the lake.
 There quite a few logs and branches break the surface.
 Without the need to exaggerate.
 Every cast to likely looking cover was getting hit.
 The lure on that day was a floating Rapala.
 I am sure most minnow style lures will bring success.